PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:40:46
+Last updated: 2024-04-02 18:41:20
-Random Quote: A man is great by deeds, not by birth. - Chanakya
+Random Quote: Better be ignorant of a matter than half know it. - Publilius Syrus